Objective To evaluate the ability of a probiotic Lactobacillus fermentum VRI-003 (PCC) to enhance the mucosal immune system of elite athletes.

-Design and Setting: A double-blind, placebo-controlled, cross-over trial was conducted over a four-month period of winter training.
+Design and setting A double-blind, placebo-controlled, crossover trial was conducted over a 4-month period of winter training.

-Interventions: PCC was given at a daily dose of 1.2x10^10 as a freeze dried powder in gelatin capsules.
+Interventions PCC was given at a daily dose of 1.26×1010 as a freeze-dried powder in gelatin capsules.
 Placebo capsules contained an inert excipient.

-Main Outcome Measures: Treadmill performance (monthly), mucosal and systemic immunity (monthly), training (daily), and illness (daily) were assessed.
-Serum cytokine levels, salivary IgA levels and incidence, duration and severity of respiratory tract infections.
+Main outcome measures Treadmill performance (monthly), mucosal and systemic immunity (monthly), training (daily) and illness (daily) were assessed.
+Serum cytokine levels, salivary IgA levels and incidence, duration and severity of respiratory tract infections were measured.

-Results: Subjects reported less than half the number of days of respiratory symptoms during PCC treatment (30 d) compared with placebo (72 d, p=0.00006).
-Illness severity was also lower for episodes occurring during the PCC treatment (p=0.06).
-There were no significant differences in the mean change in salivary IgA and IgA1 levels, or in interleukin IL-4 and interleukin-12 levels, between treatments.
-However, PCC treatment elicited a two-fold (p=0.07) greater change in whole-blood culture interferon gamma (IFN-ƒ×) compared with placebo.
-There were no substantial changes in running performance measures over the study period.
+Results Subjects reported less than half the number of days of respiratory symptoms during PCC treatment (30 days) compared with placebo (72 days, p<0.001).
+Illness severity was also lower for episodes occurring during the PCC treatment (p = 0.06).
+There were no significant differences in the mean change in salivary IgA and IgA1 levels, or in interleukin (IL)4 and IL12 levels, between treatments.
+However, PCC treatment elicited a twofold (p = 0.07) greater change in whole-blood culture interferon gamma (IFNγ) compared with placebo.
+No substantial changes in running performance measures were seen over the study period.